lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_003_top_level_definitions/README.md

 ## Steps

-It's probably a good idea to have the Scala 3 `-source:future-migration` compiler option enabled permanently in the build definition of our project.
+Just a reminder: it's probably a good idea to have the Scala 3 `-source:future-migration` compiler option enabled permanently in the build definition of our project.
-Let's do this first:
+If you haven't done this already, do it now:

 - Change the compiler options in `project/CompileOptions.scala` to include `-source:future-migration`.